According to Shopify’s 2023 e-commerce trends report, the e-commerce market grew by 13% in 2024, with a $4.84 billion revenue!

 1- Not considering a market’s cultural context

-You also want to ask:
+You also need to ask:

 Read more: Localizing your website: a step towards expanding your small business globally